-6 Best New York City Neighborhoods
+5 Best New York City Neighborhoods

 New York is much more than Manhattan, and to help you get the most out of the city, I'll tell you all about the neighbourhoods you can't miss.

 New York is a cosmopolitan city with a unique atmosphere.
 It is divided into five boroughs: Manhattan, Brooklyn, Queens, Queens, Bronx and Staten Island.
-If this is your first time in the city, we'll explain its geography and some places of interest so you can get to know it better before your trip.
+If this is your first time in the city, I'll explain its geography and some places of interest so that you can get to know it better before your trip.

-1. Boroughs of New York
+Boroughs (or districts) of New York City

-The easiest and most convenient way to explore the highlights of these boroughs is the Contrasts tour and the Upper and Lower Manhattan tour.
 Both are guided tours in which a specialised guide will tell you the most important details and anecdotes of each corner.
 Another easy way to get around the city is the sightseeing bus tour.

-2. Manhattan
+1. Manhattan

 Financial District and Civic Center

-I recommend visiting this area during the week.
-During the weekend, the Financial District is almost deserted, but from Monday to Friday, the streets of this neighbourhood are bustling with people, as it is home to Wall Street, the Federal Reserve, the New York Stock Exchange and some of the world's most powerful financial institutions.
+You may wonder why not on weekends, because the Financial District is almost deserted, but from Monday to Friday there is a lot of movement and the streets of this neighbourhood are constantly bustling with people, as this is where Wall Street, the Federal Reserve, the New York Stock Exchange and some of the most powerful financial institutions in the world are located.

 SoHo and Tribeca

-Tribeca 's architecture is also very unique.
-This former industrial neighbourhood is now full of trendy shops, art galleries and exclusive restaurants.
-This neighbourhood has a strong connection to cinema.
+The neighbourhood is also closely linked to cinema.
 Robert de Niro created the famous Tribeca Film Festival, which focuses on independent films.
-You can also take a tour to see the locations of Friends, CSI, Breakfast at Tiffany's, Breakfast at Tiffany's, Gossip Girl and more.
+You can also tour the locations of Friends, CSI, Breakfast at Tiffany's or even, if you're looking for something more specific, you can tour the locations of Gossip Girl, among others.

 West Village

 The West Village is a quiet place to take a stroll away from the hustle and bustle of downtown.
-Take a stroll through Washington Square Park, one of the city's best gardens, and then stay for dinner in one of the many charming restaurants where you can end your day like a local.
+Take a stroll through Washington Square Park, one of the city's best gardens, and then stay for dinner at one of the many charming restaurants where you can end your day like a local.

-Times Square, Broadway and Hell's Kitchen
+Times Squarey Hell's Kitchen

 For food and drink, around Times Square you will only find fast food or very expensive food, so I advise you to go into the Hell's Kitchen neighbourhood, west of 8th Avenue, well known for its bars, restaurants and cafes.